CloudCannon/Academy/_posts/2017-02-07-jekyll-file-structure.md

 ---
 ## Introduction

-A basic Jekyll site has a file structure something like this:
+A basic Jekyll site has a file structure similar to this:

 ![Jekyll File Structure](/images/tutorials/file-structure/overview.png)